sysadmin-info/sysadmin.info.pl/content/en/blog/how-to-install-home-assistant-supervised-on-a-raspberry-pi-4b-the-official-way.md

 ---
-title: "How to Install Home Assistant Supervised on a Raspberry Pi 4b – the official way"
+title: How to Install Home Assistant Supervised on a Raspberry Pi 4b – the official way
 date: 2022-07-29T09:39:10+00:00
-description: "How to Install Home Assistant Supervised on a Raspberry Pi 4b – the official way"
+description: How to Install Home Assistant Supervised on a Raspberry Pi 4b – the official way
 draft: false
 hideToc: false
 enableToc: true